cam-martin/house-prices-r/chapter1.md

 --- type:MultipleChoiceExercise lang:R xp:50 skills:2 key:5e47ef16d2
 ## Understanding your data

 Before starting with the actual analysis, it's important to understand the structure of your data.
-Both `test` and `train` are DataFrame objects, the way pandas represent datasets.
-You can easily explore a DataFrame using the `.describe()` method. `.describe()` summarizes the columns/features of the DataFrame, including the count of observations, mean, max and so on.
-Another useful trick is to look at the dimensions of the DataFrame.
-This is done by requesting the `.shape` attribute of your DataFrame object. (ex. `your_data.shape`)
+The variables loaded in the previous exercise, train and test, are data frames, R's way of representing a dataset.
+You can easily explore a data frame using the function `str()`. `str()` gives you information such as the data types in the data frame (e.g. int for integer), the number of observations, and the number of variables.
+It is a great way to get a feel for the contents of the data frame.

-The training and test set are already available in the workspace, as `train` and `test`.
-Apply `.describe()` method and print the `.shape` attribute of the training set.
+The 2 data frames are already loaded into your workspace.
+Apply `str()` to each variable to see its dimensions and basic composition.
 Which of the following statements is correct?

 *** =instructions
 - The training set has 1460 observations and 81 variables, count for LotFrontage is 1233.